Deep Brain Stimulation Surgery

 • A lack of social support

-How does DBS work?
+How Does DBS Work?

 In DBS surgery, electrodes are inserted into specifically targeted areas of the brain that are identified using imaging These electrodes are then attached to an implantable pulse generator (IPG) or battery.
 The IPG is placed below the collarbone or, less commonly, in the abdo- men and is then attached to the wires which connect to the electrodes.
 The IPG sends electrical impulses to the brain to override move- ment symptoms that cause problems.
 This is similar to a pacemaker device that treats heart rhythm disturbances.
 Most patients require DBS to be placed on both sides of the brain.
 However, you may only need placement of electrodes on one side of the brain.